wiiplaywii/wiiu-hbguide/docs/autoboot.md

 PayloadLoader will now load when you boot up your Wii U.\
 Navigate with the D-Pad to `tiramisu` and press Y, then press A to launch it.
 Tiramisu will then automatically boot when you start your console.

-?> If you wish to automatically boot into the vWii or the homebrew launcher, hold (+) on the gamepad while booting.
+?> If you wish to boot into the vWii or the homebrew launcher, hold (+) on the gamepad while booting.

 Congratulations!
 Tiramisu is now officially set up.